glouppe/info8002-large-scale-data-systems/lecture9.md

 # Distributed query processing

-- For centralized systems, all data is local and queries are mainly optimized to limit disk accesses.
+- For centralized regular DBMSs, all data is local and queries are mainly optimized to limit disk accesses.
 - In DDBMSs, the data is distributed across several sites.
 This has the following consequences:
     - The query processing engine must *communicate* with all sites holding fragments involved in the query.
         - The cost of data transmission becomes a dominant factor when optimizing the query.